m-rosinsky/WebWasp/docs/source/index.rst

   Encoding:
     ISO-8859-1

 This shows us some basic information about the request.
-If we want to take a look at the headers, a technique commonly referred to as *banner grabbing*:
+If we want to take a look at the headers, a technique commonly referred to as *banner grabbing*, we can specify the ``headers`` argument:

 .. code-block::